BrilworksarrowBlogarrowTechnology Practices

 }

-Although it's not infallible, Java's Stream API provides a sophisticated method for managing collections and data transformation.
-Streams are easily abused by developers, particularly those who are unfamiliar with functional programming, which can result in subtly annoying bugs or poor performance.
+They are not infallible, and can be easily abused by developers unfamiliar with functional programming.
 The following are some of the most typical errors to be aware of:

 1. Reusing Streams